railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 .. tip:: Hiding Service Costs

-	By default, OpenERP is configured to show the cost of each service when an employee encodes the number of hours per project.
+	By default, OpenERP is configured to show the amount of each service when an employee encodes the number of hours per project.
 	You can modify this field by adding the attribute ``invisible=True`` in the timesheet view.

-	(And the way to do that is either to modify the view on the file system, or to use the web client to modify the view in the current database.
+	(And the way to do that is either to modify the view on the file system, or click on the logged in user at top-right and select *About OpenERP* and then select *Activate the developer mode*.Now go to the :menuselection:`HR -->
-	For the latter, there is a pale grey :guilabel:`[Customize]` label to the bottom left of each form that gives you access to the :guilabel:`Manage Views` option.
+	Time Tracking --> Timesheet Lines` menu.
+Click on `Debug View#` and then select `Edit TreeView`.

 	If you have sufficient permissions, you can edit the XML that defines the current view.)

-	The value in the cost field shows employees the cost of their time used in the company, so masking this field might not always be the best option.
+	The value in the Amount field shows employees the cost of their time used in the company, so masking this field might not always be the best option.

 The accuracy of the services entered is crucial for calculating the profitability of the different jobs and the recharging of services.
 Different reports are therefore available for verifying employees' data entry.
 Employees can verify their own timesheet using the following reports:

-* Printing the particular employee's timesheet, using the menu :menuselection:`Human Resources --> Reporting --> Timesheet --> Employee Timesheet`.
+* Printing the particular employee's timesheet, using the menu :menuselection:`Reporting --> Human Resources --> Employee Timesheet`.

-* Printing more than one employees' timesheet, using the menu :menuselection:`Human Resources --> Reporting --> Timesheet --> Employees Timesheet`.You can print a summary in the form of a table per user and per day.
+* Printing more than one employees' timesheet, using the menu :menuselection:`Reporting --> Human Resources --> Reports --> Employees Timesheet`.You can print a summary in the form of a table per user and per day.

 .. figure::  images/service_timesheet_all.png
    :scale: 65